-The table below presents examples of the hypothetical variable coupon rate after the first year following issuance of the notes based on a limited number of hypothetical relevant contingent rates and a limited number of hypothetical accrual period.
-For illustrative purposes only, the table assumes an accrual period that contains 90 elapsed days and that the notes have not previously been redeemed.
-The actual coupon payment for any coupon payment date after the first year will depend on the actual number of accrual days and elapsed days during the related accrual period and the actual CMS reference index on the CMS reference determination date for that accrual period.
+The table below presents hypothetical examples of the variable coupon rate for a coupon payment date occurring after the first year following issuance of the notes based on a limited set of hypothetical CMS spread values on the relevant CMS spread determination date and a limited set of hypothetical numbers of accrual days during the relevant accrual period.
+For illustrative purposes only, the table assumes an accrual period that contains 30 elapsed days, that the notes have not previously been redeemed and that the hypothetical coupon payment date occurs during years 2 through 5 following issuance of the notes.
+The actual coupon payment for any coupon payment date after the first year will depend on the actual number of accrual days and elapsed days during the related accrual period and the actual CMS spread on the CMS spread determination date for that accrual period.
 The variable coupon rate for each accrual period will apply only to that accrual period.
 The figures below have been rounded for ease of analysis.